 Contact a Farmers agent today to explore what Farmers can do for you — whether you have a single business vehicle or a large fleet of trucks.

-Q: Does my personal auto insurance policy cover liability if I am using my car for business?
+Question Does my personal auto insurance policy cover liability if I am using my car for business?

-A: It depends.
+Answer It depends.
 There are times when a personal auto policy may be perfectly adequate for limited business uses of your car.
 If someone is using their personal auto for business errands insurers usually allow them to be covered by a personal lines policy.
 When driving is an important part of your business activities, a commercial policy likely will be required.

 This material is for general informational purposes only.
 This material may not reflect your particular circumstances.
 None of the companies comprising the Farmers Insurance Group of Companies®, or their employees or agents provide tax or legal advice.
 Always consult your own accountant, attorney or tax adviser as to the tax, financial, or legal consequences or advice on any particular transaction.
 Not all products, coverages, & discounts are available in every state.
 Restrictions, exclusions, limits, and conditions apply.